hax0kartik/rehid/Readme.md

 * Put the `0004013000001D02` folder in `luma/titles`

-* Create a folder named `rehid` on the root of your sd card and put the `rehid.json` file in the folder
+* Create a folder named `rehid` on the root of your sd card and put the `rehid.json` file in the folder (Check the [How-To-Remap-Buttons](https://github.com/hax0kartik/rehid#how-to-remap-buttons) part to create the rehid.json file)

 * Enable Title patching from luma menu.
 (As shown here: https://github.com/LumaTeam/Luma3DS/wiki/Optional-features)